CESNET/metacentrum-user-docs/docs/software/containers/index.md

 !!! todo
     This section is to be done.

-## Apptainer usage
+## Singularity usage

-In the basic usecases of Apptainer images covered below we suppose there already exists an image `my_image.sif` we intend to use.
+In the basic usecases of Singularity images covered below we suppose there already exists an image `my_image.sif` we intend to use.

 ### List options